 As in the past a great portion of the focus of the wastewater program is to aggressively repair and/or replace inadequate portions of the wastewater system.
-Although costs to repair the aging wastewater collection system will be significant, it can no longer be postponed.
 Several projects were completed in the last several years and there has been a noticeable reduction in Inflow and Infiltration in those basins already.
-The City will continue upgrades to the Wastewater Treatment Plant with roofing repairs, rotor replacements, structural repairs to the existing oxidation ditches, remodel of the office building and studies addressing the capacity of the plant.
+The City will continue upgrades to the Wastewater Treatment Plant with roofing repairs, structural repairs to the existing oxidation ditches, remodel of the office building and studies addressing the capacity of the plant.

 The Public Works Engineering Division works closely with Public Works Operations and Maintenance Divisions to complete the identified projects on an annual basis.
-The fiscal year 2019-2020 Capital Improvement Program implements the planning, design, and construction of the capital infrastructure needs of the City by prioritizing projects based on an analysis of the master plans and other studies in combination with the availability of funding.
-The scheduled projects in the years beyond FY 2019-2020 are not intended to be a spending commitment, but are included to show a proposed plan for the projects that are considered to be a priority at this particular snapshot in time.
+The fiscal year 2020-2021 Capital Improvement Program implements the planning, design, and construction of the capital infrastructure needs of the City by prioritizing projects based on an analysis of the master plans and other studies in combination with the availability of funding.
+The scheduled projects in the years beyond FY 2020-2021 are not intended to be a spending commitment, but are included to show a proposed plan for the projects that are considered to be a priority at this particular snapshot in time.